apache/flink/docs/dev/table/connect.zh.md

 tables:
   - name: MyUserTable      # name the new table
     type: source           # declare if the table should be "source", "sink", or "both"
-    update-mode: append    # specify the update-mode for streaming tables

     # declare the external system to connect to
     connector: